ucscXena/ucsc-xena-client/docs/immutable-updates.md

 For selectors we instead model collections as dictionaries, and use the dictionary selector constuctor ```createFmapSelector```.
-These selectors will execute a function per-key in the dictionary, caching the key names and results.
+These selectors will execute a function per key in the dictionary, caching the key names and results.

 For example, our application state looks a bit like the following,